garrandall/popular-music-data/tracks/always-be-my-baby-mariah-carey.md

 You'll always be a part of me
 I'm part of you indefinitely
 Boy, don't you know you can't escape me?
-Ooh, darling, 'cause you'll always be my baby
+Oh, darling, 'cause you'll always be my baby
 And we'll linger on
 Time can't erase a feeling this strong
 No way you're never gonna shake me
-Ooh, darling, 'cause you'll always be my baby
+Oh, darling, 'cause you'll always be my baby

 I ain't gonna cry, no